 Installation and Upgrading Instructions

 - If you are upgrading, there is no need to uninstall a previous version.
-It will be upgraded.
+It will be updated.
 All you need to do is install the software again following the instructions below.
-All of your chartbooks and program settings will work and remain the same.
+All of your Chartbooks and program settings will work and remain the same.
 The version number you currently have installed is shown on the title bar of the program after the name Sierra Chart.
-See the What is New page for a listing of new features and changes in the newer versions.
+Refer to the What is New page for a listing of new features and changes in the newer versions.

 - When you click on the Software Download links, your browser will ask you to Save this program or to Run/Open this program.
 It is recommended you use the Run/Open option.
 If you selected the Run/Open option in your browser, then after the download is completed the setup program will automatically be run.
 If your Web browser or security software gives you any type of security warning, then press Yes/Allow to allow the installation since the content is definitely safe.

 If you have a problem downloading and installing Sierra Chart, then clear your browsers cache and try again.
 To do this in Internet Explorer, select Tools >> Internet Options on the menu.
 Press the General >> Browsing History >> Delete button to clear the cache.
 If you need more help, refer to Help Topic 24.

 - Follow the on-screen instructions with the setup program to install Sierra Chart.
 The setup program will ask you for a destination folder.
 If you are upgrading, then be sure Sierra Chart is not running and install the new version to the same folder where the existing copy of Sierra Chart is located in.

 To determine the folder where the existing copy of Sierra Chart is installed on your system, go to the existing installation of Sierra Chart and select Window >> Show/Hide Message Log.
 At the top of the Message Log you will see a line that says Program Path.
 That is the destination folder you need to use.
 See the image below.

 There is no need uninstall a previous version.